 - Module 2: Consolidation of the Fundamentals of CBT

 - Module 4: Consolidation of CBT for Anxiety Disorders

 - Module 6: Consolidation of CBT for Depression

 View module outlines .

 Teaching and Supervision will generally be delivered on a Monday and Tuesday each week.
-The next intake for this programme will be April 2017.
+The next intake for this programme will be the end of March 2018.

 Applicants for the Postgraduate Diploma in Psychological Therapies: Cognitive Behavioural Therapy (High Intensity) should normally have the following:

 (a) A professional qualification recognised as a 'Core Profession' by BABCP such as Mental Health Nursing, Clinical Psychology, Social Work, Occupational Therapy, or an accredited Counselling qualification.
 A full list of recognised Core Professions is available at http://www.babcp.com/Accreditation/Core-Profession.aspx

 (b) Demonstrate, through the BABCP’s 'Knowledge, Skills and Attitudes (KSA)' application, that they have the required core training and competence for the delivery of a psychological therapy within an ethical framework.